oliviamcauley/Resonance_Lines/README.md

 The solid black line is the corotation resonance (CR).

 The color bar is the change in the orbit sizes after two rotations of the bar. <br>
 Red means that the stellar orbit is increasing in size.
-Blue means that the orbit is decreasing in size. <br>
+Blue means that the orbit is decreasing in size.

 ***Take Away: The greatest changes in orbital sizes occur near corotation.*** </p>
     </td>
   </tr>